SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 Unfair Competition Prevention Act

-In addition to the above, there are sector-specific regulations which provide for a prohibition of data sharing in the context of an investigation, such as the telecommunications sector or the medical care sector.
+In addition to the above, there are sector-specific regulations that provide for a prohibition of data sharing in the context of an investigation, such as the telecommunications sector or the medical care sector.
 For example, the Telecommunications Business Act prohibits telecommunications business operators from disclosing communications between the parties that should be kept secret, save in certain circumstances.

 Personal information and personal data